Sharp-Peak Functions for Exactly Penalizing Binary Integer Programming: Numerical experiment

-{\bf a) Benchmark methods.} We select MEPM, L2ADMM, and HOTML \cite{shao2020binary} for the comparison and also report the results directly calculated by two detectors: zero-forcing detector (ZF) and minimum-mean-square-error (MMSE) decision-feedback detector.
+We select MEPM, L2ADMM, and HOTML \cite{shao2020binary} for the comparison and also report the results directly calculated by two detectors: zero-forcing detector (ZF) and minimum-mean-square-error (MMSE) decision-feedback detector.
 Moreover, we assume no inter-signal interference and establish a lower bound (LB) for the problem, as described in \cite{shao2020binary}.
-Parameters for all algorithms are given as follows.
-For ShaPeak, we set $(\eta,\sigma,k_0)=(3,32/\text{log}_{10}(N),10)$ and $\mu_0=\sqrt{N}10^{-4}\|\y^{\top}\H\|_{\infty}$.
-Again, pre-conditioning matrix is predefined as $\Q^k\equiv{\bf A}^\top{\bf A}$.
-The settings for MEPM and L2ADMM are also the same as those in Section \ref{sec:rec}.
-For HOTML, we set $\sigma_0=0.5$ and $\lambda_0=0.001$.
+Parameters for all algorithms are given as follows. {For MEPM and L2ADMM, parameters are kept the same as those in Section \ref{sec:rec} but set $L=\|\mathbf{A}\|_F^2/n$.} For HOTML, set $\sigma_0=0.5$ and $\lambda_0=0.001$.
 It terminates when either the number of iterations $k>200$ or $\|\lambda_k-\lambda_{k-1}\|\le 10^{-4}$ is satisfied.
 Once again, for fairness, all algorithms are initialized with $\x^0={\bf 0}$.
 We evaluate performance using the bit error rate (BER) defined by

 where $|\Omega|$ is the cardinality of set $\Omega$.
 Note that a lower BER indicates more accurate recovery.